facebookincubator/FBX2glTF/README.md

-As part of this process, you will be asked to choose which generator to use. **At present, only Visual Studio 2017 is supported.** Older versions of the IDE are unlikely to successfully build the cool.
+As part of this process, you will be asked to choose which generator to use. **At present, only Visual Studio 2017 is supported.** Older versions of the IDE are unlikely to successfully build the tool.

 *(MinGW support may be plausible.
 Contributions welcome.)*

-Note that the `CMAKE_BUILD_TYPE` variable from the Unix Makefile system is entirely ignored here; the Visual Studio solution that's generated handles all the canonical build types -- Debug, Release, MinSizeRel, and so on.
-You will choose which one to build in the Visual Studio IDE.
+Note that the `CMAKE_BUILD_TYPE` variable from the Unix Makefile system is entirely ignored here; it is when you open the generated solution that you will be choose one of the canonical build types -- *Debug*, *Release*, *MinSizeRel*, and so on.

 ## Conversion Process
 The actual translation begins with the FBX SDK parsing the input file, and ends